Protect Yourself When Facing Domestic Violence Charges

 California law makes it a crime to use physical force or threaten harm against an intimate partner.
 This is charged as domestic violence.
 These can include a current or former spouse or partner, whether in a heterosexual, homosexual or polyamorous context.
 Other domestic relationships – including those with a child or caregiver – can rise to domestic violence in the form of child abuse, child endangerment or battery.

-Penalties for domestic violence depend on the seriousness of the accuser’s injuries and the nature of the defendant’s prior criminal record.
-For a misdemeanor conviction, a minimum of 10-30 days in jail and fines are common, as is the requirement to attend a 52 batters’ treatment class and the imposition of a restraining/protective order.
-A felony conviction may result in a prison sentence of two, three or four years plus fines.
+Penalties for domestic violence depend on the seriousness of the accuser's injuries and the nature of the defendant's prior criminal record.
+For a misdemeanor conviction, a minimum of 10-30 days in jail and fines are common, as is the requirement to attend a 52 batters' treatment class and the imposition of a restraining/protective order.
+A felony conviction may result in a prison sentence of 2, 3 or 4 years plus fines.

 Standard defenses are available here too (lack of evidence, lack of intent and false accusations) but specifically, a common defense is that the defendant did not initiate the contact but was in fact acting in self-defense or engaged in mutual combat.